Your golf ball is arguably the most important piece of equipment in your bag. While this expression is perhaps a bit overused, it’s undoubtedly true.

 TaylorMade has expanded its visual technology offerings beyond the proven performance of TP5/TP5x pix.
 The TOUR-validated tech not only enhances visibility, but also provides immediate feedback on your putts with its ClearPath Alignment.
 A few shots around the green and a couple putts rolled is all you’ll need to see the difference in what this variation brings to the Most Complete Tour Ball.

 Don’t limit yourself to the standard pix design.
-TaylorMade offers a slew of options including the TP5 pix hotshots and special major championship releases.
-This catalogue is the perfect blend of performance and personalization, letting golfers showcase their favourites on the course.
+TaylorMade offers a slew of options including the TP5/TP5x pix NBA, Collegiate, USA and special major championship releases.
+This catalogue is the perfect blend of performance and personalization, letting golfers showcase their favorites on the course.

 With all of the variations of golf balls out there, we know making the right choice may feel daunting.
 Every hacker, range rat and scratch player will have their opinions on the “best golf ball.”
 But ultimately, what is best for them is unlikely to be perfect for you.
 Instead, we recommend looking at the science, engineering and technology within each type of TaylorMade golf ball to begin narrowing down your search.